 Latest news

-Public consultation is now open on the Implementing a forward-looking cost base for heavy vehicle charges – Consultation Regulatory Impact Statement (C-RIS).
+Public consultation on the Implementing a forward-looking cost base for heavy vehicle charges – Consultation Regulatory Impact Statement (C-RIS) concluded on Friday 12 June 2026.

-The consultation seeks feedback on a proposed forward-looking cost base model and a range of implementation options that could be used to set heavy vehicle charges from 2027–28 onwards, subject to ministerial approval.
+The consultation sought feedback on a proposed forward-looking cost base model and a range of implementation options that could be used to set heavy vehicle charges from 2027–28 onwards, subject to ministerial approval.

-During consultation, the NTC will run information sessions to provide an overview of the proposed model and implementation options.
-Supporting materials are available to help stakeholders understand the proposed model and implementation options.
+During consultation, the NTC held a series of information sessions providing an overview of the proposed model and implementation options.
+Watch a recording here.

 Background